 It’s beneficial and useful but there is a whole unexplored field of setting automation based on users’ feedback, that is, what they say and why they do what they do.

 Imagine you can use Intercom to distribute a Net Promoter Score survey and then automatically send a discount code to passives.
 In fact, you don’t have to imagine, that’s just one of the examples of what you can achieve by integrating a customer feedback platform like Survicate with Intercom.

-In this article, I’ll give you 7 examples how integrating Intercom with a survey platform can benefit you and what are my recommendations regarding settings so that you make the most of this connection.
+In this article, you will get 7 examples of how integrating Intercom with a survey platform can benefit you and what are my recommendations regarding settings so that you make the most of this connection.
+Let’s get started

 Apart from that, run an NPS survey on a regular basis (e.g. every 3 months) to make sure everything is all right with your customers.
 React when you see that results are starting to decrease.

 If you set up a follow-up question about the reasons behind specific scores, the answers can be pushed to Intercom as conversations.
 This way you’re able to engage with customers right after they give you feedback.